omatrot/LinqToEdmx/README.md

 Utimately, I would it to work with all 3 versions of the edmx format.

 There is absolutely no clue about the way the code has been generated in the codeplex archive (no doc, no comment in generated files).
 Using XSD?
+Linq2Xsd?
 Who knows...

+Right now I've decided to duplicate the exitsing code and fix namespaces to be able to work with V2 & V3 schema explicitely...

+But... even in V2, I could'nt enumerate properly over entities without errors.